leibovic/fennec_rss/README.md

-Home Page Feeds Add-on for Firefox for Android
+Home Feeds Add-on for Firefox for Android
 ============================================

 Allows you to subscribe to feeds on your home page.